salemsajjad/Vitis-HLS-Sequential/03-Circular_Shift_Register/README.md

-And here arethe Synthesis report and the waveform generation from the Co-Simulation:
+And here are the Synthesis report and the waveform generation from the Co-Simulation:

 ![alt text](https://github.com/salemsajjad/Vitis-HLS-Sequential/blob/main/03-Circular_Shift_Register/Synthesis_Report.JPG?raw=true)